PlumCantaloupe/circlesxr/README.md

 - Go to src/worlds and see that each world has its own folder and associated index.html
 - See [ExampleWorld](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/ExampleWorld) for a fully-featured example of how to set up your own.
-- Currently, routes are not automatically created for each world (in progress); but you can type in the URL in the following format: http://127.0.0.1:{SERVER_PORT}/w/{YOUR_WORLD_FOLDER}
+- Currently, routes are not automatically created for each world (in progress); but you can type in the URL in the following format: http://127.0.0.1:{SERVER_PORT}/w/{YOUR_WORLD_FOLDER}, though note we should be using a tool like ngrok to serve ssl content.
+Like this: https://your_ngrok_url.ngrok.io/w/{YOUR_WORLD_FOLDER}.
 - Note that in [ExampleWorld](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/ExampleWorld) you can see a few HTML entities that are required for your world to properly connect to this framework.
 These are replaced with the appropriate scripts in [webpack.worlds.parts](https://github.com/PlumCantaloupe/circlesxr/tree/Workshop_Features/src/webpack.worlds.parts) during the build stage so please pay attention to their position within the page.
   ```html
   <circles-start-scripts/>